 A recent situation with a close, dear friend sparked a greater degree of introspection.
 Pain, heart break, confusion, and anxiety of the unknown and undecided future surfaced.
 Two people faced with choices.
 Two people moments before besotted now distant.
 All the tendencies towards kicking, screaming, pleading, and manipulating still don’t guarantee the desired outcome.
 Why?
 Because at the end of all my desire for control or influence, I’m incapable of making the choice for another.

-In many ways, my sad scenario mimicks aspects of humanity’s relationship with God.
+In many ways, my human scenario mimicks aspects of humanity’s relationship with God.
 Presented with better and healthier options or even just a different way of living topped with support and grace, we can still reject that reality and chose the opposite or a lesser variation.
 For all God’s grace and guidance, we can choose “no.” And God isn’t going to kick and scream or manipulate us back into place.
 That defies our human free will.

 Love upholds freedom.
 If you truly love someone, you allow that person freedom.
 The free will to choose.
 This doesn’t include condoning or tolerating bad behavior.
 If I manipulate the free will choice of another especially for an intended result, I’m no better than enslaving them.
 Guidance and encouragement are different than manipulation.
 So I will love and let live.
 And pray.
 And hope.
 And attempt not worrying.